marczakjulia/APBD10/README.md

 Of course the Project.cs is present in the solution, where everything connects.
 This division was implemented by me, becasue this project is relatively small.
 Meaning I don't have to do any validation of data or any other "logic" structures.
 Because of that in this case I thought it is appropriate to keep it as simple as possible.
-If any more complex functionalities would be required then I would divide it into a more complex strucutre.
+If any more complex functionalities would be required then I would divide it into a more complex strucutre(like API, Repository, Logic, Models... just as we did in other projects)